PEDROTUBER44/Rkg/README.md

 ## rkg - Rocket Package

-Rkg is a universal package manager written in high performance and secure rust
+RKG or rocket package is a package manager written in rust with a focus on performance, security and scalability.